-Miralee Ferrell has ten years of experience in the publishing world as a multi-published author with traditional houses, winning awards and writing an ECPA Best Seller.
+Miralee Ferrell has years of experience in the publishing world as a multi-published author with traditional houses, winning awards and writing several ECPA Best Sellers.
 She then branched out, while continuing to write for the traditional market, to publish three of her own books through Mountain Brook Ink.

 Miralee had an extensive sales background before she started to write, selling ads for a local paper, working as the fiction book buyer for her local Christian bookstore, and winning awards for top sales person for a Fortune 500 insurance company.
 She brings that experience to this new venture, as well as a gifting in PR and communication.
 Her vision is to see work published and recognized that might not have a chance without the help of a small press.